emanuelelaface/USBtoC64/README.md

 The values in the initial variables are the timing for a PAL C64 and are obtained purely empirically.
 It is very possible that another C64 uses a bit different timing, even if I believe that it should be quite stable considering that Commodore was selling the same mouse to everyone.
 For sure there can be difference with a NTSC version.
 When I will have one on my hands I will test it and adjust the timing according to it.

+There is an additional switch to make the board working in mouse mode or joystick mode.
+In mouse mode any device connected will use the analog mouse, so a program like GEOS can be controlled with a USB mouse or with a gamepad.
+In Joystick mode the board uses the joystick pins for any kind of device.
+This means that some game, like the graphics adventure game (Maniac Mansion for example) can be played with a mouse even if originally is designed for a game controller.

 ![](https://github.com/emanuelelaface/USBtoC64/blob/main/Schematic.jpeg)

 WARNING: DON'T CONNECT THE COMMODORE 64 AND THE USB PORT TO A SOURCE OF POWER AT THE SAME TIME.